 Contracts on extension-block receiver parameters

-Aspects can now introduce the new C# 14 compound assignment operators (+=, -=, *=, etc.) (#1131).
+C# 14 lets types define their own compound assignment operators (+=, -=, *=, etc.).
+Aspects can now introduce these user-defined overloads (#1131).
 Operator introduction goes through the standard IntroduceMethod advice by setting OperatorKind.

 For details, see the Introducing operators section of Introducing members.